enmanuel17/MovieTrailerProject/README.md

 https://github.com/enmanuel17/MovieTrailerProject.git

 ## REQUIREMENTS:
-Python and a web browser must be available for the code to work.
+Python 2 ONLY and a web browser must be available for the code to work.
 Install the following libraries:

 - tmdbsimple